anotherhope/rcloud/docs/local-to-local/README.md

 ## To Do:

 ### Feature:
-- [x] Feature: Use fsnotify to detect real time change and make a sync
+- [x] Use fsnotify to detect real time change and make a sync
-- [ ] Feature:

-### Optimization:
 	- [ ] Optimization: Use only Sync at start, and copyto Only on file change